protomaps/docs/basemaps/localization.md

 ## Translated Names

 Protomaps supports name translations for 41 languages.
-Translated names are stored with a `name:{language_code}` formatting like OpenStreetMap has.
+Translated names are stored with a `name:{language_code}` formatting like OpenStreetMap.

 More than 100 countries recognize 2 or more official languages – and some like Bolivia, India, and South Africa recognize more than 10 official languages each!